Consistently saving money is a fundamental part of becoming financially independent. But can you end up selling yourself short with savings?

 Protect yourself against unexpected costs in the short-term by building up at least two months wages in a savings account.
 Money in a savings account can be withdrawn at relatively short notice, so while your money is safe in an account earning marginal interest, you can also access it at any time.

-If you want to play it safe and follow the fortunes of the market, you can invest in an ETF – a curated list of stocks that gives you exposure to a wide range of companies.
-Some ETFs, like the Vanguard S&P 500 index, track the S&P 500 index closely – allowing investors to enjoy the 10% average return over time.
+If you want to play it safe and follow the fortunes of the market, you could invest in an ETF —a curated list of stocks that gives you exposure to a wide range of companies.
+Some ETFs, like the Vanguard S&P 500 index, track the S&P 500 index closely—allowing investors to enjoy that 10% average return over time.

-Do most of your colleagues use an Apple smartphone, or do they prefer Google’s Android system?
-Do they go to a Planet Fitness gym at lunch decked out in their Lululemon gear, or do they hit up a Buffalo Wild Wings instead?
-Do they drive home in their trusty Ford or a brand new Tesla?
+Do you use an Apple smartphone, or do you prefer Google’s Android system?
+Do you go to a Planet Fitness gym at lunch decked out in some Lululemon gear, or do you hit up a Buffalo Wild Wings instead?
+Do you drive home in a trusty Ford or a brand new Tesla?

 These are all public companies that we interact with every day and are the key to success in the market.
-If you’re already buying their products (think of how many Coca-Cola products you’ve consumed in the past year), you may as well profit from their success too.
+If you’re already buying their products (think of how many Coca-Cola products you’ve probably consumed in the past year), it makes sense to profit from their success too.

 Plus, if you buy shares in a company that you truly believe in, it’s a lot easier to leave your investments for the long run and watch them grow.

 Rubicoin operates a full disclosure policy.
-Rubicoin staff currently hold long positions in Apple, Google, S&P 500, Vanguard 500, Ford and Tesla.
+Rubicoin staff currently hold long positions in Alphabet (Google), Apple, the Vanguard S&P 500 Index, Ford, and Tesla Motors.